-When deciding on a wedding venue, there’s more to consider than whether or wedding heart sparklers will complement the décor and nighttime ambiance of the architecture.
+When deciding on a wedding venue, there’s more to consider than whether wedding sparklers will complement the décor and nighttime ambiance of the architecture.
 A lot more.
 To help, here’s a list of seven things that should play a role in how to choose a wedding venue.

 1. Number of Guests (and Their Mobility)